ryansolid/component-register-extensions/README.md

 # Component Register Extensions

-This package includes a few mixins for Component Register.
+This package includes a few mixins(HOCs) for Component Register.

-## withProps(fn)
+## withOptions(fn)

-fn is a function at that returns an object to merge into the components prop options.
+fn is a function at that returns an object to merge into the components options.

 ## withEvents